+Thinking of traveling to Norway?
+This travel guide to Norway comes to us from Marthe, a Norway-native!
 This is one of many Mini Travel Guides, in which we whet our collective appetites for international puddle jumping.
-This guide comes to us from Marthe, a Norway-native!

-The land of trolls and Vikings.
-The country where the sun never sets (or never rises in the winter) and you’ll find spectacular mountains and fjords that will take your breath away.
+Norway is the land of trolls and Vikings.
+Norway is the country where the sun never sets (or never rises in the winter) and you’ll find spectacular mountains and fjords that will take your breath away.
 As a norsewoman, I simply had to reach out when Sarah requested a Mini Travel Guides.
 Here’s a bit about my cold home country, Norway.

 The capital is where you’ll find interesting museums and cultural events.
 The city is so small you can walk across the whole city center in a couple of hours.
 Make sure you experience the hip area Grünerløkka, see Holmenkollen and the new opera house.
 The national theatre is well worth a visit (make sure you get a student discount if you are a student) and Frognerparken is the best park for a morning run among the statues by Gustav Vigeland.